Adding Specialized Outpatient Services for Central San Diego

 UC San Diego Hillcrest Medical Campus Redevelopment Phase 1 | San Diego, California

-About the
+About the Project

-Phase 1 will meet seismic standards and respond to the community's growing healthcare needs, while optimizing the limited space of the site.
-Modern facilities, including state-of-the-art technology for imaging and oncology, will be supplemented with a more streamlined patient experience.
-This includes patient access to the basement-level lobby via underground corridor from the 9-level parking garage across the street.
-UC San Diego Health anticipates accepting patients in summer 2025.
+Phase 1 meets seismic standards and responds to the community's growing healthcare needs, while optimizing the limited space of the site.
+Modern facilities, including state-of-the-art technology for imaging and oncology, also offer a more streamlined patient experience.
+This includes patient access to the basement-level lobby via an underground corridor from the 9-level parking garage across the street.

 We will transform lives in the new Outpatient Pavilion—ranging from regular checkups for orthopedic care, to infusion therapy for cancer treatment.